poctutobg/rag-system-test/README.md

 ## Author
-Author: Rostislav Atanasov
+-  Rostislav Atanasov
-Created as part of the RAG System Proof-of-Concept assignment.
+-  Created as part of the RAG System Proof-of-Concept assignment.